guillemsola/website_preview/dashboard/README.md

 - Add selector to change the columns shown in screen
 - Explore option to create a chrome extension
 - Add modal to view images in full screen with option to download as in https://codepen.io/peterbenoit/pen/XzVQZw
-- Refactor image to be a component
-- Add spinner when images are being loaded
+- Handle image load errors, i.e. 500 url not found or valid (may be partial as per image loading plugin)